Payroll

 • Union dues: Dues are deducted from pay and forwarded to the union on the worker’s behalf.
 The payments are not a payroll expense.

-• Loan payments: If a worker has a loan from the business, repayments may be deducted from pay and are not a payroll expense.
+• Loan payments: If an employee has a loan from the business, repayments may be deducted from pay and are not a payroll expense.

 The cost incurred to retain an accountant or a payroll service company is a business expense.
 Once you understand the payroll expenses you must incur, create a written procedure that documents how you process payroll.